rust-gamedev/rust-game-ports/README.md

 More adventurous devs can start from a Python/PyGame source, and port it to Rust+IML.

-Committed devs can perform ports that require a redesign (e.g. Fyrox Framework to Fyrox Scripted).
+Committed devs can perform ports that require a redesign (e.g. Fyrox Framework to Fyrox scripted).

 It's not advised to perform a port that requires a language translation _and_ a redesign